d12frosted/elpa-mirror/melpa/trimspace-mode-readme.txt

 This package is intentionally minimalistic and only concerned with whitespace trailing off lines and files, not other whitespace issues like multiple spaces, erronous mixing of tabs and spaces, &c.
-For that you may be interested in the package ~whitespace-mode~, included in Emacs.
+For that you may be interested in the package `whitespace-mode', included in Emacs.

 To enable this mode for any new files opened, but only if they are already clean of trailing whitespace and newlines, you can use this: